KStar1014/task-board-prototype-React/README.md

 ## Drag and Drop Behavior

-- Columns and tasks are draggable using @dnd-kit
+- Columns and tasks are draggable using **@dnd-kit**
 - Dragging updates order values explicitly
-- Sorting rules are re applied after drag events
+- Sorting rules are re-applied after drag events
 - Keyboard users can move tasks and columns using accessible controls
+- Drag handles and visual feedback for better UX

 ---